‘Days Of Our Lives’ Spoilers: Dario Proposes To Abigail, Chad To Get Revenge?

 — Days of our Lives (@nbcdays) April 1, 2017

 The site claims that Dario will find himself in some big trouble yet again.
 The youngest Hernandez brother will find out that he’s in real danger of being deported from the United States.
 Dario’s mother gave birth to him while in Mexico, and that could mean he’ll be forced to leave the country.
-While Dario will struggle to find a way to stay in the USA, he’ll devise a plan that only Abigail can help him with.
+While Dario will struggle to find a way to stay in the U.S., he’ll devise a plan that only Abigail can help him with.

 Dario will reportedly ask Abigail to marry him in order to keep from being deported.
 Days of Our Lives fans know that Dario is madly in love with Abby, but he’s also been a good friend to her.
 Dario has supported Abigail in nearly everything she’s done since her return to Salem, and Abby may feel obligated to return the favor.
 If the two are set to be married, their friendship could turn into romance very quickly.
 The pair will have to pretend to be a real married couple, and that is sure to complicate their already messy relationship.

-Of course, Abigail’s currently estranged husband, Chad DiMera will likely not be happy about this marriage.
-Chad has made it clear to Abigail that he wants to win her back, and will do anything possible to have Abby in his arms again.
-As previously reported by the Inquisitr, Chad does not like Dario, and is furious that Abigail is getting so close to him, and allowing their son, Thomas, to build a bond with him as well.
+Of course, Abigail’s currently estranged husband, Chad DiMera, will likely not be happy about this marriage.
+Chad has made it clear to Abigail that he wants to win her back, and he will do anything possible to have Abby in his arms again.
+As previously reported by the Inquisitr, Chad does not like Dario and is furious that Abigail is getting so close to him, and allowing their son, Thomas, to build a bond with him as well.

 Abigail is the only one for Chad.
 She always has been. #DAYS pic.twitter.com/3fT2pyRhZm